 There were high hopes when the Hammers prised Sam Byram away from Leeds United in 2016.
 Essex born and bred, the buccaneering full-back was returning to familiar pastures after rising to prominence at Elland Road, but injuries and problems with consistency scuppered his progress in east London.
 West Ham’s polarising hierarchy took a punt on an ageing Alvaro Arbeloa to challenge Byram — who is back in the Premier League with Norwich City — for the right-back berth, but that was always destined to fail (as it predictably did).

 Centre-back: Winston Reid

 Signed during Avram Grant’s ill-fated reign, Reid was perhaps the only good thing to come out of that gut-wrenching season.
 The New Zealander will always have a special place in the hearts of West Ham fans after netting the final goal at Upton Park, heading home to beat Manchester United 3-2 on an emotional night.
 A long-term knee injury has plagued his career lately, but he recently played a key role in helping Brentford seal promotion while on loan from West Ham in 2021 and is now unattached.

 Centre-back: Angelo Ogbonna

 Angelo Ogbonna is very quickly becoming a fan favourite in E20.
 In fact, he’s already there.
 Fans adore him.
-Declan Rice, Tomas Soucek and Jesse Lingard ultimately stole the headlines this term, but prior to an ankle injury sustained in mid-February, Ogbonna was arguably Moyes’ most important player, as he formed an unyielding bulwark.
+Declan Rice, Tomas Soucek and Jesse Lingard ultimately stole the headlines last term, but prior to an ankle injury sustained in mid-February, Ogbonna was arguably Moyes’ most important player, as he formed an unyielding bulwark.
 Unfortunately, those qualities escaped the club in the playoffs vs Astra Giurgiu, as Ogbonna twice failed to keep a clean sheet in 2016, with the Romanians running amok.
 First in a 1-1 draw at the Stadionul Marin Anastasovici, then that infamous 1-0 reversal in the capital.

 Left-back: Aaron Cresswell